bpesquet/bpesquet.github.io/content/resources.en.md

 ## Maintained resources

-The following material is quite recent and/or currently being used in some of my courses.
+The following material is either quite recent or currently being used in some of my courses.
 Maintained on a (somewhat) regular basis, it should be reasonably up-to-date.

 - [Slides]({{< relref path="/slides" lang="fr" >}})
 - Books